Novia-Dsilva/MLOPS_Lab4_Github/README.md

 [![Testing with Pytest and Coverage](https://github.com/Novia-Dsilva/MLOPS_Lab4_Github/actions/workflows/github_lab1_pytest_action.yml/badge.svg)](https://github.com/Novia-Dsilva/MLOPS_Lab4_Github/actions/workflows/github_lab1_pytest_action.yml)
 [![Python Unittests](https://github.com/Novia-Dsilva/MLOPS_Lab4_Github/actions/workflows/github_lab2_unittest_action.yml/badge.svg)](https://github.com/Novia-Dsilva/MLOPS_Lab4_Github/actions/workflows/github_lab2_unittest_action.yml)

+## Assignment Overview
+For this assignment, I have completed the Github Labs (Lab1) and implemented modifications by using a Shopping Cart System instead of the basic calculator.
+The output screenshots and GitHub Actions dashboard screens are attached in the file for reference, demonstrating the successful implementation and automated testing workflows.

 ## Modifications and Enhancements

 This Assignment implements a **Shopping Cart System** instead of the basic calculator, demonstrating advanced MLOps practices and comprehensive testing strategies.
 Below are the key modifications made to the original lab requirements: